sixeyed/docker-windows-workshop/part-5.md

 ## <a name="2"></a>2.
 Set application services to restart when Docker starts

 Docker volumes allow data to persist outside of the container lifecycle.
+That provides resilience for your data.
+You also need resilience for your applications.

 Containers stop when the process inside them stops - but you can set up containers to automatically restart if the application ends.
 We'll run a simple example with IIS:

 ```
-docker container run -d -P --name iis `
+docker container run -d -P --name iis-restart `
  --restart always `
  microsoft/iis:windowsservercore
 ```